kevinddchen/sdk_sandbox/README.md

-# Note: this repo is depreciated.
+# Note: this repo is deprecated.
 We have moved to react: https://github.com/nwager-mp/sdk_pathfinder

 # Matterport SDK Sandbox